-- GST revenues which are recognised on a Commonwealth whole‑of‑government basis, but not recognised as at 30 June of each financial year, because the revenues will not be remitted to the ATO until the following financial year;
+- GST revenues which are recognised on a Commonwealth whole of government basis, but not recognised as at 30 June of each financial year, as the revenues will not be remitted to the ATO until the following financial year;

 - penalties, other than general interest charge (GIC) penalties, which are not included in the definition in the Federal Financial Relations Act 2009 of GST to be paid to the States;